Babylonian Castle Saga: The Blue Crystal Rod

 Also known as "The Destiny of Gilgamesh", this game picks up where Return of Ishtar left off and is the final game in the Tower of Druaga series, according to Namco.

 The Nightmare of Druaga

 This game is set three years after the original Tower of Druaga tetralogy.
 In it, Ki and Gilgamesh are about to be married, only for Ki to be kidnapped by an evil sorceress, Skulld.
 The game is known for its unforgiving difficulty, as death in the game results in losing all items and half gold, and its harsh penalty for resetting.
 Should a player reset the game, they will be greeted by Ishtar, who will scold them for "meddling with the flow of time".

 Nightmare was not made by Namco, but by two other companies called Arika and Chunsoft.
 It was far less successful than the prior games, and was even given a low rating in a video game magazine.
-This game is the fifth in the "Druaga series" (not counting "Drururuaga"), and the eighth in the aforementioned Mystery Dungeon series.
+This game is the fifth in the "Druaga series" (not counting "Drururuaga"), and the eighth in the Mystery Dungeon series.